 Use The Captcha On Login Form

-Use of captcha is recommended.
+The use of captcha is recommended.
 It helps to slow down brute-force attacks.
-Pre-login Captcha is used to reduce the number of spammers and bots from login and registration page.
+Pre-login Captcha is used to reduce the number of spammers and bots from the login and registration page.

 Use Two Factor Authentication

-You may also consider to add two factor authentication.
-This is an additional layer of security which ensure your account cannot easily broken into.
+You may also consider adding two-factor authentication.
+This is an additional layer of security that ensures your account cannot be easily broken into.

 That’s it!
 Apply the above steps on your website and you will never be worried about evil attacks.